 MYTH 6: It’s riskier for women to hike and backpack alone than for men.

 Many people fear that women hiking alone are particularly vulnerable to getting lost, hurt, assaulted, or raped in the wilderness.
-They're wrong.
-Get the full story on why women shouldn't worry about hiking alone, and see below for adventurer Kalen Thorien's thoughts on why every woman should.
+They’re wrong.
+For the full story on why women shouldn’t worry about hiking alone, see adventurer Kalen Thorien’s thoughts on why every woman should try backpacking by herself.